Markazul Ma'arif Education and Research Centre: Markaz Online Madrasa (2023–2024)

-In July 2023, the Markazul Ma'arif Education and Research Centre (MMERC), Mumbai, launched the Markaz Online Madrasa (MOM), an English-medium Islamic learning platform for youth and professionals worldwide.
+In July 2023, the MMERC, Mumbai, launched the Markaz Online Madrasa (MOM), an English-medium Islamic learning platform for youth and professionals worldwide.
 The project was conceived with input from MMERC alumni and approved during a global meeting of the International MMERC Alumni Network (IMAN).

 It was officially inaugurated in November 2024 at Mahmood Hall, Deoband, during a national seminar attended by over 200 scholars.
 The curriculum was finalized at the event, presided over by Abul Qasim Nomani and attended by Badruddin Ajmal.

-MOM offers a five-year, four-stage online ‘Alim’ course entirely in English, covering Qur’an, Hadith, Seerah, Islamic law, theology, and comparative religion, and is open to learners aged 15 and above globally.
+MOM offers a five-year, four-stage online 'Alim course entirely in English, covering Qur'an, Hadith, Sīrah, Islamic law, theology, and comparative religion, and is open to learners aged 15 and above globally.

 Evaluation and academic impact

 A 2017 case study of MMERC, conducted by linguist Basheek Beg, highlighted the pedagogical approach and practical outcomes of the Diploma in English Language and Literature (DELL) program.
 The study found that most MMERC students come from madrasa backgrounds with little to no exposure to English.
 Through structured classroom instruction, regular testing, and free residential facilities, the two-year DELL course helps students develop listening, speaking, reading, writing, and comprehension skills.
 While the report acknowledged MMERC’s social impact and language achievement, it also recommended improvements such as better utilization of resources, professionally trained teachers, and a more student-centered curriculum design.

-The study emphasized that while MMERC provides comprehensive facilities—including free lodging, food, and academic materials—there remain areas for pedagogical improvement.
+The study emphasized that while MMERC provides comprehensive facilities including free lodging, food, and academic materials there remain areas for pedagogical improvement.
 For instance, although students showed notable gains in basic English skills, the study recommended revising the syllabus to better align with learner needs, enhancing teacher training, and incorporating technology such as language labs and interactive tools to improve pronunciation and communication fluency.
 The findings also noted that students were highly motivated to learn English primarily for career advancement, social integration, and Islamic outreach (dawah), indicating a clear alignment between personal goals and institutional objectives.